ish-xyz/ish-ar.io/content/blog/tutorial-go-git/index.md

         w.Commit("Added my new file", &git.CommitOptions{})
 ```

-## Install the go module and run the main.go

-To authenticate, we will use Https Basic Auth with the package `github.com/go-git/go-git/v5/plumbing/transport/http` (use version >= 5).
+## Push and check errors

-The Push() will be performed using the method of the Repository interface.
+The Push() will be performed using the method of the Repository interface as shown below.
 ```
 ...